shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 ### Side note: More OTA thoughts:

 I know that Planet did write their own OTA updater for Astro.
-However, I wouldn't say I'm terribly fond of it.

 The ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
 It's actually the updater.
 I have it on my phone, but not enabled as software.

-I can't disclose much about it.
-I don't think it's sinister though, just badly written, and documented.

 I am currently working on a replacement AIO OTA platform for Planet.
 I call it '[planet_ota][]', and it uses cloud tooling to scale the server, serve updates